Kayaks and Paddleboards

 Mt.
 Hope Bay is a beautiful and amazing natural resource.
 However, there are dangers from current, other traffic, and weather conditions.
 Please follow the instructions of the Waterfront Staff at all times and use common sense and safety when kayaking.
 Each kayak is equipped with a whistle.

-The Waterfront is open everyday 12 pm-5 pm.
+The Waterfront is open noon-5 pm Monday through Friday during the summer, and seven days per week during the academic year.
 All hours are weather permitting.
-Kayaks and paddle boards will be available until the end of October.
+Kayaks and paddle boards cannot be used when the wind is gusting more than 15 mph.
+The waterfront will be open until the end of October.

 - Wear the provided life jacket at all times!

 - NO alcohol is allowed at the Waterfront.
 The Waterfront staff reserves the right to search coolers and bags and any alcohol will be confiscated, Public Safety will be notified, and waterfront privileges revoked.

 - Follow instructions of Waterfront Staff at all times.
 Our job is to keep you safe so please trust our decisions as they are in the interest of your own safety.